- Getting Started

 - Post Styles

 Once you’ve activated Baseline, you’ll be forwarded to the Getting Started page (Appearance → Getting Started).
-Here, you can view the help file, browse frequently asked questions, and activate your theme’s license to enable Typekit fonts and theme updates.
+Here, you can view the help file, browse frequently asked questions, and activate your theme’s license to enable support and theme updates.

 We strongly recommend that you add your theme’s license key in the Getting Started page.
 By adding your key, you activate seamless theme updates which lets you update your theme in seconds.
 With theme updates enabled, you’ll get a notification on your Themes page whenever there is an update available.
 You can update right in your WordPress dashboard, keeping your site healthy and secure.